Fluorite Properties, Facts and Photos

 Where is Fluorite Found?

 Fluorite can be found in a wide range of different geological environments and in many places around the world.
-Only a handful of deposits have produced large quantities of fine grade gemstones.
+Only a handful of deposits have produced large quantities of fine-grade gemstones.

 Fluorite is often found alongside lead and zinc minerals in hydrothermal veins.

+Some of the finest crystals come from England, particularly Durham, Cornwall and Cumberland.
 Castleton in Derbyshire is famous for a rare variety of fluorite known as Derbyshire Blue John.
 This material cannot be found anywhere else in the world.
-It occurs in massive form, exhibits bands of yellow and purple colour and is almost completely mined out.
+It occurs in massive form, exhibits bands of yellow and purple colour, and is virtually mined out.

-The Illinois general assembly passed a bill in 1965 declaring fluorite as its official state mineral.
+The Illinois General Assembly passed a bill in 1965 declaring fluorite as its official state mineral.

 large cube-like shape of the mineral green fluorite in a museum display cabinet